lfortran/lfortran/doc/src/usage.md

 The compile command for the module requires `-c` to avoid automatic running of the code.

-The compile command for the program requires to add the `.o` object file for linking.

 # Formatting Fortran source files